 The other morning she wanted me to wake up early and woke me up by pawing my arm.
 I told her it was too early and she left me alone for a minute.
 Then I heard her pawing on the blinds in the bedroom window.
 She has done this before a few times.
 Usually since she could damage them, I tell her firmly, “Stop.
 Just a minute!” and open the blinds for her to look out the window.
 This time I added that “it is too early to wake up.
 I will wake up in a little bit.”
 She stopped and got down from the storage boxes in front of my bedroom window.
 I praised her for stopping and told her she gets a treat for letting me sleep longer.

-There were a few times in the past that she would lie down on her back half under the bed.
-She then scratches on the boxsprings to get my attention to play with her or wake up.
-When I tell her to stop, she just looks up at me an expression like “Will she play with me or will she just get up?”
+There were a few times in the past that she would lie down on her back half under the bed and scratches on the boxsprings to get my attention to play with her or wake up.
+When I tell her to stop, she just looks up at me with an expression like “Will she play with me or will she just get up?”
 When I try to go back to sleep she does it again!
 I used to tell her, “One more time and you go out in my hallway with the door closed!”
 (Referring to the hallway within my condo.)
-That seemed to work for a while but then I came up with a better idea.

 Sometimes Norie and I go out in the lobby of our condo building to look out the front door.
-Sometimes she is startled by someone coming into the building and wants togo home.
-So I place front an old pillow in our door for her just in case.
+Sometimes she is startled by someone coming into the building and wants to go home.
+So always place an old pillow in our door for her just in case.
 She is curious about the outdoors but has never bolted towards the door.
 A few times when someone comes into the lobby and we start talking in the hall, Norie walks towards the closing front door but I stop her.
-I seriously believe she is just curious about “eyond the door”instead of wanting to run away.
+I seriously believe she is just curious about “beyond the door”instead of wanting to run away.

 So one day I was talking with a neighbor outside my door and Norie came out too.
 She headed towards the stairs which is in the opposite direction from the front door.
 I told her, “Norie, come back.
 I am not going down the stairs with you now.”
 She paused and came back!
 She doesn’t like to go downstairs alone.
 But she understood.
 My neighbor was amazed!